andrew-pyle/orange-pi-hadoop-cluster/index.md

 YARN is the resource negotiator for Hadoop.
 It allocates the memory and CPU resources for each Hadoop job.
 In addition to the basic settings below, we can also configure how YARN distributes the system resources in this file.
 Understanding and configuring all these settings is out of the scope of this journal, however.
 See the [Apache Hadoop 2.7.3 YARN Docs](https://hadoop.apache.org/docs/r2.7.3/hadoop-yarn/hadoop-yarn-site/YARN.html) for the complete details.

 #### Create HDFS
 The Hadoop distributed filesystem (hdfs) is one of the foundations of the Hadoop framework.
-It allows files to be saves across nodes in the cluster, and replicates data to safeguard against data loss.
+It allows files to be saved across nodes in the cluster, and replicates data to safeguard against data loss.
 It is separate from the filesystem of each node, and files can be placed into the hdfs from the normal filesystem using commmands to the namenode.
 Create hdfs:
 ```bash
 $ sudo mkdir -p /hdfs/tmp